 “The Book of Mormon figurine set allows kids to mix and match figurines and accessories to literally tell almost any story from the Book of Mormon,” she said.
 “You can build the Tree of Life, build a boat for Nephi and his family to sail to the promised land, or play with Captain Moroni, Abinadi, Abish or other characters scripture.”

 Through Dec.
-13, get 15 percent off your order from Brick ‘Em Young using the promo code "PIONEER" at checkout, and enjoy free shipping on all purchases now through Christmas.
+18, get $10 off your order from Brick ‘Em Young on all temple model sets and enjoy free shipping on all purchases now through Christmas.